 Team bonding is an element in developing a positive feeling among members of any team sport.
 However, there is a distinct difference between team bonding and hazing.
 Hazing is a practice that is not tolerated buy the Ontario Hockey League or the Ottawa 67's Hockey Club.
 It is the position of the OHL and the 67’s that each player joining the league is welcomed in a professional and dignified manner.

-Ottawa is located in the Ottawa Valley in eastern Ontario.
-It lies on the banks of the Ottawa River, which divides the provinces of Ontario and Quebec in the area.
+Ottawa is located on the banks of the Ottawa River, which divides the provinces of Ontario and Quebec in the area.
 The mouths of the Rideau River and the Rideau Canal are both located here and have played a major part in the history of Ottawa.

 Diversity characterises Ottawa.
 While English and French are the predominate languages, you will hear many others spoken on the streets.
 About 25 percent of the city’s residents are born in other countries, and more than 20 percent of residents are visible minorities.
 You can enjoy this multicultural diversity in the shops, restaurants and neighbourhoods throughout the city.

 Ottawa’s natural environment is a very large part of its identity.
-The Rideau Canal is the world’s largest skating rink and is used by Ottawa residents and visitors alike.
-The city has 850 parks that contribute to Ottawa’s green character.
+The Rideau Canal, which runs right by the Arena at TD Place, our home rink, is the world’s largest skating rink and is used by Ottawa residents and visitors alike.
+The city has 850 parks, including our own onsite 18-acre Lansdowne Park, that contribute to Ottawa’s green character.

 From its beginnings as a lumber town, it had a rough and boisterous reputation to becoming Canada’s Capital in 1857; from its fascinating and secret Cold War history to its modern multiculturalism, Ottawa has a fascinating and unexpected story.